Colombia: The Introtour

 Before we set off for our lodge, we will spend a good part of the day birding Laguna de Sonso Reserve to the north of Cali.
 This 2045 hectare reserve centers around a lake surrounded by Tropical Dry Forest, so there are both plentiful waterbirds and key songbirds on site.
 The wetlands hold species like Horned Screamer, Comb Duck, 3 species of whistling-ducks, Pinnated and Least Bitterns, Bare-faced and Buff-necked Ibises, Blackish Rail and Wattled Jacana.
 Other birds of interest in the open areas, include Snail Kite, Crested Bobwhite, Aplomado Falcon, and Pied Water-Tyrant.
 The surrounding vegetation is home to some Colombian endemics, like Grayish Piculet and Apical Flycatcher, as well as Bar-crested Antshrike.
 Other species of interest are Ruby-topaz Hummingbird, Spectacled Parrotlet, Dwarf and Striped Cuckoos, Jet Antbird, roosting Common Potoo, Cinereous Becard, Yellow and Yellow-backed Orioles, and Oriole Blackbird.
 After much of the day there, we will, travel to our home for the next five nights, Araucana Lodge, just a few hours drive away.

 The Anchicaya Valley comprises a road passing through multiple elevations, ranging from humid tropical lowlands into the Neotropical Cloud Forest in the foothills of the endemic rich Choco bioregion.
-This translates as a varied community of birds varying greatly from top to bottom, and with more than enough in the area to keep us busy through the whole day.
-It is possible to rack up more than 100 species in a day here, with only forest birding involved.
-We will concentrate on the uper part of this road, as we will be covering lowlands well during the next day’s birding.
-We will be birding what is sometimes referred to as the “Old Buenaventura Road”, which is home to spectacular, specialty species like, Violet-tailed Sylph, Velvet-purple Coronet, Purple-bibbed Whitetip, Empress Brilliant, Rufous-gaped Hillstar, Moustached Puffbird, Toucan Barbet, Spot-crowned Barbet, Grayish Piculet (a Colombian endemic), Uniform Treehunter, Club-winged Manakin, Sooty-headed Wren, Black Solitaire, Black-headed Brushfinch, Yellow-collared Chlorophonia, Black-chinned Mountain-Tanager, Purplish-mantled Tanager, Glistening-green Tanager, and Crested Ant-Tanager (another country endemic).
+We will concentrate on the upper part of this road, as we will be covering lowlands well during the next day’s birding, and have lunch at small reserve with great feeders.
+This area is home to spectacular species like, Violet-tailed Sylph, Velvet-purple Coronet, Purple-bibbed Whitetip, Empress Brilliant, Rufous-gaped Hillstar, Moustached Puffbird, Toucan Barbet, Grayish Piculet (a Colombian endemic), Uniform Treehunter, Club-winged Manakin, Sooty-headed Wren, Black Solitaire, Black-headed Brushfinch, Yellow-collared Chlorophonia, Black-chinned Mountain-Tanager, Purplish-mantled Tanager, Glistening-green Tanager, and Crested Ant-Tanager (another country endemic).

 Day 4.
 San Cipriano